JHT-Gitt/LearnToCode_Capstones/README.md

 > Add payment entries<br>
 > Ledger<br>
 ### LEDGER SCREEN
-> Display all entries, Deposits only or Payment only entries sorted by newest<br>
+> Display all entries, Deposits only and Payment only entries sorted by newest<br>
 > Reports<br>
 ### REPORTS SCREEN
 *Filterable by:*